-Let us understand the reinforcement learning by bringing a Reinforcement agent in a stepwise manner.
+Let us understand reinforcement learning by bringing a Reinforcement agent in a stepwise manner.
 In this example, our reinforcement learning agent is Mario, who will learn to play on its own:

 - The current state of the Mario game environment is S_0.
 Because the game has not yet started, and Mario is at its place.

-- Next, the game is started and the Mario moves, the Mario i.e. RL agent takes and action, let’s say A_0.
+- Next, the game is started and Mario moves, the Mario i.e. RL agent takes an action, let’s say A_0.

 - Now the state of the game environment has become S_1.

 - Also, the RL agent, i.e. the Mario, is now assigned with some positive reward point, R_1, probably because the Mario is still alive and there wasn’t any danger encountered.

 Now the above loop will keep on running until the Mario is finally dead or the Mario reaches its destination.
 This model will continuously output the action, reward, and state.